SysAdmin74/ArozOS-Docker/README.md

 ## For your infomation, currently in beta
 Please don't use it in actual production environment, if you have awesome ideas feel free to share.
+Update pre-build binary were used, currenlty only x86-64.
+Will change it to cross-platform  later...

 ## Todo List
 - Docker Environment variable support. \[Some variable\]